Every professional displayed on Counselling Directory has been independently

-I have been supporting people with personal and emotional difficulties for over 15 years.
-In psychodynamic therapy feeling better and understanding yourself is rooted in a developing relationship between us both.
+I have been supporting people with personal and emotional difficulties for nearly 20 years.
+In psychodynamic therapy feeling better and understanding yourself is rooted in developing a relationship between us both.

 Being in therapy